kstenerud/concise-encoding/cte-specification.md

 Map entries are split into key-value pairs using the colon `:` character and optional whitespace.
 Key-value pairs are separated from each other using whitespace and/or commas (either whitespace, or commas, or both).
 A comma is also allowed on the last entry.

-A map begins with an opening curly brace `{`, whitespace and/or comma separated key-value pairs, and a closing brace `}`.
+A map begins with an opening curly brace `{`, whitespace and/or comma separated key-value pairs, and finally a closing brace `}`.

 Example: